zack-bitcoin/amoveo/docs/white_paper.md

 ## blockchain consensus protocol
 Amoveo uses Nakamoto consensus, just like Bitcoin.
-It this system, some people act as miners.
+In this system, some people act as miners.
 They receive a reward for producing blocks.
-Producing a block involves doing an expensive calculation called proof of work.
-The difficulty of this work is reset every 2000 blocks so that the rate of block production stays about 10 minutes per block.
+Producing a block involves doing an expensive calculation called proof-of-work.
+The difficulty of this proof-of-work resets every 2000 blocks so that the rate of block production stays about 10 minutes per block.

 ## accounts
 Accounts are data structures recorded in the blockchain consensus state.
 Each account has a positive balance of Veo that it can spend to other accounts.
-Anyone with sufficient Veo to pay the fee can create new accounts.
+Anyone with sufficient Veo to pay the fee, can create new accounts.
 Spending from an account requires a signature from the private key that the owner of the account knows.
 To give someone Veo, you need to know their public key.

 You use accounts by making transactions.
-[Read more about the Amoveo transaction types here](design/transaction_types.md) Accounts are stored in one of the consensus state merkle trees.
-[Read more about the trees used in Amoveo here](design/trees.md)
+[Read more about the Amoveo transaction types here](design/transaction_types.md).
+Accounts are stored in one of the consensus state merkle trees.
+[Read more about the trees used in Amoveo here](design/trees.md).

 ## oracles